moj-analytical-services/user-guidance/source/documentation/appendix-docs/data-movement-form.md

 #### Is MoJ the data controller responsible for the data?

-MoJ is the data controller for any data collected by or on behalf of MoJ HQ, HMPPS, HMCTS, LAA, OPG and some other agencies and public bodies.
+MoJ is the data controller for any data collected by or on behalf of MoJ HQ, HMPPS, HMCTS, LAA, OPG, CICA and some other agencies and public bodies.
 MoJ may also be a joint data controller for any data shared with the ministry by other organisations, such as other government department.
 This should be specified in the data sharing agreement or memorandum of understanding that governs the